Stiffstream/restinio/README.md

 * Reserved bits are not set.
 * Opcode has correct value.
 * Mask flag is present.
-* Payload size is not greater than 125 bytes if current frame is control frame .
+* Payload size is not greater than 125 bytes if the current frame is control frame .
 * Continuation frame can't be received without any previous data frame.
-* Close code has correct value if current frame is close frame.
+* Close code has correct value if the current frame is close frame.
-* Payload has correct UTF-8 value if current frame is close frame or text frame.
+* Payload has correct UTF-8 value if the current frame is close frame or text frame.
 * Final flag is set in control frames.
 * Concatenated payload in fragmented text frames has correct UTF-8 value.